alec-flowers/visual_intelligence/README.md

 2. Place this into the `data folder` and unzip.

-This will add folders `train`, `test`, and `pickled_data` to your folder structure.
+3. Move the folders `train`, `test`, and `pickled_data` out of the unzip folder and into the data folder.
 These are necessary to run the code and if you don't have these folders `pose_utils.py` will complain.

 ## Running our Code

 You can run a showcase of our correction system in this [jupyter notebook](https://gitlab.com/aglavac/cs-503-visual-intelligence/-/blob/main/notebooks/pose_correction_pipeline.ipynb).

 You can add your own images under the test folder to see how it works on you!
+1. Take a photo of yourself performing one of the 3 yoga poses
-0 signifies an incorrect pose and 1 a correct pose.
+2. Add the photo to the correct folder under `test`.
+0 represents an incorrect pose, 1 represents a correct pose.

 If you are interested in rerunning the individual steps we display there, this is how you would do it.